-Transgender rep’s district feels divide with rest of Montana
+Rep. Zooey Zephyr’s town feels divide from rest of Montana

 “They have a right to speak,” said Jim McConnell.
 “But in Montana, they’re barking up the wrong tree.”

-Experts say intense culture war battles are out of character for Montana politics. ”This is a conservative, libertarian state, as opposed to a conservative, authoritarian one,” said Paul Pope, a political scientist at Montana State University in Billings, noting that that far-less-liberal town’s zoo received an influx of support after conservative activists attacked its drag queen story hour recently.
-“Even if they have some short-term success here,” he added of the GOP, “long-term this is going to hurt them.”
+Experts say intense cultural battles are out of character for Montana politics.
+“This is a conservative, libertarian state, as opposed to a conservative, authoritarian one,” said Paul Pope, a political scientist at Montana State University in Billings, noting that that far-less-liberal town’s zoo received an influx of support after conservative activists attacked its drag story hour recently.
+“Even if they have some short-term success here,” he added of the GOP, “long term, this is going to hurt them.”

 But for now, the fight appears likely to escalate as the Legislature considers further action against Zephyr.
 Many in Missoula say she shouldn’t back down.

-Note: This story has been updated to correct the spelling of Sen. Tester’s first name to Jon, instead of John.